musketyr/gradle-fatjar-plugin/README.md

 ### Exclude JARs

-If you need to keep some JARs out of the JAR with dependencies you can specify extendended property `fatJarExclude` on particular dependency.
+If you need to keep some JARs out of the JAR with dependencies you can specify extended property `fatJarExclude` on particular dependency.
 All excluded JARs will be placed in `WEB-INF\lib` directory if `slimWar` task is called.

 ```groovy